 Artificial intelligence is getting better at creating ultrarealistic fake videos.

-This is the second show in a week-long series highlighting themes from the 2019 SXSW Conference and Festivals.
+This is the first show in a week-long series highlighting themes from the 2019 SXSW Conference and Festivals.

 What do you think?
-Record a brief comment here, or leave your thoughts in the section below.
+Record a video or leave a comment below.